Astrabit-ST/osfm-mkxp-z/README.md

 ### What is this?

 This is a fork of mkxp-z that contains (most) of the functionality of modshot/mkxp-oneshot.
+There is some missing modshot functionality but it SHOULD be a drag and drop replacement with no crashes.
+Please file an issue if you encounter a crash!
 Feel free to use this in place of modshot, but do be aware that theres some fading memory specific code not present in modshot.

 # mkxp-z